Networking through the Internet

 If you have a laptop that you take on the road but also want to connect locally when in the office, that can be easily done by changing the Master's IP address in the Network Settings back and forth as needed, between the local IP address to the Internet IP address.

-Note: While networking is possible through a dial-up connection, you may experience problems if you're not connected on a regular basis.
+Note: While networking is possible through a dial-up or other slow connection, you may experience problems if you're not connected on a regular basis.
 The synchronization process when connecting can result in the transfer of large amounts of data if you have been disconnected for more than a day.
-Even satellite connections such Direcway through as Hughes can be an issue due to the slow uplink speed.

 Additional Topics: